Last updated on May 29th, 2022 at 10:06 pm

 Here you can enjoy coves and rock-top chapels which were the go-to locations while the filming of Mamma Mia was going.

 Although, there was a feature of Velanio in it that still holds the name for the longest and least-developed local beach, keeping you closer to nature.

-You can sit with your family and kids while having a scenic 600m view, pine-backed, pristine sea, fine gravel, and views across all the Evvia.
+You can sit with your family and kids while having a scenic 600m view, of pine-backed, pristine sea, fine gravel, and views across all the Evvia.